COMMENTARY

 The Mistake

 Shaker Square was split.
-The west and east sides of North and South Moreland Boulevards, in the same ward for 80 years, will now be in different wards (6 and 3).
-These pages and many others, including the Cleveland League of Women Voters, reported the problem.
-Sadly, this simple "fix" was not made.
+The west and east sides of North and South Moreland Boulevards, in the same ward for 80 years, will be in different wards (6 and 3).
+These pages and others, such as Cleveland's League of Women Voters, reported the problem.
+Sadly, this simple "fix" wasn't made.

 The Missed Opportunity

-Griffin's Ward 6, which includes the Cleveland side of Larchmere, could have expanded east to the city limits to include those one thousand residents.
-That would have strengthened the Square and put Larchmere and Shaker Square in the same ward.
-Reassigning some streets south of Buckeye Road from Ward 6 to Ward 3 would have restored Ward 3's lost population, straightened some jagged ward boundaries, and made Ward 3 more compact.
-A "win" for everyone!
+Griffin's Ward 6, which includes the Cleveland side of Larchmere, could have expanded east to the city limits to include those residents.
+Larchmere and Shaker Square would, at last, be in the same ward.
+To restore the population Ward 3 would lose by this change, shift some streets south of Buckeye Road from Ward 6 to Ward 3.
+That would make ward boundaries less jagged and Ward 3 more compact.
+In my view, that's a "win" for everyone.

 Arnie Berger